-- Soak them in lukewarm water for thirty minutes so they plump up and the water turns a deep brown.
+- Soak them in boiling hot water for thirty minutes so they plump up and the water turns a deep brown.
 Warning, they are really earthy, and they smell like the musty woods that they were grown in.
 Don’t be alarmed, they won’t taste like that once they’re cooked.

-Now add the Portobello mushrooms and cook them until they begin to release their water and start to brown.
+3.Now add the Portobello mushrooms and cook them until they begin to release their water and start to brown.
 Once that happens you can pour the porcini mushrooms, along with the water they soaked in, into the pan.

 Are you ready to make gravy?
 Let's go.

 - Put the broth back in the pan that you cooked the mixture in and bring to a boil.
 To thicken it you’ll need to mix two tablespoons of flour with ¼ cup of water.
 Make sure the flour is completely dissolved before you pour it into the broth.

-Add the flour mixture to the broth and stir well.
-Keep stirring until it thickens.
-Strain it into the bowl one more time to make sure that any stray pieces of flour that might remain don’t go into the gravy bowl.
+2.Add the flour mixture to the broth and whisk vigourously.
+Keep whisking until it thickens.
+Strain it into the bowl one more time to make sure that any stray pieces of flour that may remain don’t go into the gravy bowl.